|

 Mr. Palavi sent a further letter dated 21st June 1999, stating they weren’t aware the bid meeting was scheduled for 10th June, and again stating they could meet ADB criteria.

-use a competitive and transparent process when deciding who to award the contract to incg wheplicaa tender procesmay b prbed by this oris or any any otherother Act Act or reor regulatgulations”.
+(f) use a competitive and transparent process when deciding who to award the contract to including where applicable, a tender process as may be prescribed by this or any other Act or regulations”.

-The plaintiff says the Tender Board itself wa properly constituted.
+The plaintiff says the Tender Board itself was not properly constituted.
 Damages are claimed for these alleged breaches of statutory duty.
 It was said SMET was being deliberately excluded.

 A constitutional claim under paragraph 18 of the statement of claim was left aside at the start of the trial.